 CMS requires enrolled dentists to keep their information up to date.
 According to CMS: “You can submit a change of information using Internet-based PECOS or the paper enrollment application.
 You must report a change of ownership or control including changes in authorized official(s) or delegated official(s), changes in final adverse legal actions, and any revocation or suspension of a Federal or State license within 30 days of a reportable event.
 Submit all other changes within 90 days of a reportable event.”
-See the CMS fact sheet Medicare Enrollment Guidelines for Ordering/Referring Providers (PDF).
+See CMS Medicare Provider Enrollment and PECOS FAQs.

 What are the recordkeeping requirements for dentists who order covered clinical laboratory services, imaging services, or DMEPOS?

 Ordering dentists must maintain documentation for 7 years from the date of service and make the documentation available to CMS or a Medicare contractor upon request.
 The documentation includes written and electronic documents including the NPI of the ordering practitioner relating to written orders and requests for payments for items of DMEPOS and clinical laboratory, and imaging services.

 According to CMS: “Claims for items or services ordered by interns and residents, whether licensed or unlicensed, must specify the NPI and name of a teaching physician.
 State-licensed residents may enroll to order or certify, and claims may list them.
 If States provide provisional licenses or otherwise permit residents to order or certify, CMS allows interns and residents to enroll, consistent with State law.”
 See CMS Medicare Provider Enrollment.

 What is the purpose of this regulation?